Code-the-Dream-School/python-200/lessons/Statistics.md

 - How spread out the data is
 - How values are distributed

-Descriptive statistics is divided into **three main categories**:
+Descriptive statistics is divided into **two main categories**:
 **1. Measures of Central Tendency**
    → Describes the “center” or typical value of data.
 (Mean, Median, Mode)

-2. **.
-Measures of Variability (Spread)**
+**2. Measures of Variability (Spread)**
    → Describes how much the data varies around the center.
 (Variance, Standard Deviation)

-3. **Frequency Distribution (Shape of Data)**
-   → Describes how values are distributed across the dataset.
-(Normal, Skewed, Uniform)
-   → Often visualized with **histograms and boxplots**.

-We’ll cover each category step by step with explanations, examples, code, and visualizations.
+We’ll cover each category step by step with explanations, examples, and code.

 1. ## Measures of Central Tendency
 In data analysis, we often need to describe the **"typical" value** of a dataset.
 Measures of central tendency summarize the dataset with one value.
 The three most common measures are the mean, median, and mode.